Standing Ovation for ‘Such A Fine, Sunny Day’

 I had the pleasure of having Paul’s Mum and Dad, Beris & Don Whelan at my concert and also with Paul at the After Concert party.
 Here I am with Don and Dad, both ex-St Bede’s teachers.

 Don was my music teacher at St Bede’s and helped start me off down the path to becoming a composer.
 I also sang in his Basilica choir later on before migrating to Australia.
 It is a testament to his dedication and inspirational teaching career that I am the composer I am today.

 Dear friend Jane Crawford travelled some distance to reach the concert too.
 So good to see her again and her friend Rochelle.

 Christchurch is calling me, it’s going to be very hard to leave this time.

-I shall be mixing the song cycle with Craig in Sydney as soon as is feasible.
-Stagetec will be releasing their doco in October and I hope to release Paul’s recording as a single.
+I shall be mixing the song cycle with Craig in Sydney in mid-October, Brian Fog permitting and I hope to release Paul’s recording as a single.